Skip to content

 6. Enter a name for the Sink.
 The name should be a combination of upper/lower case letters and numbers.

-8. Configure the SQL Template for message storage, use the following SQL statement:
+8. Configure the SQL Template for message storage, using the following SQL statement:

 Note: This is a preprocessed SQL, so the fields should not be enclosed in quotation marks, and do not write a semicolon at the end of the statements.